 Sometimes the smallest words are the ones that trip us up the most.
 Take "into" and "in to" — when do you add the space and when do you make it one word?
 Here are some easy tricks and examples to help you keep your grammar on track.

-Into, as a single word, is a preposition, expressing the relation between nouns, pronouns, or phrases and other words within a sentence.
-Within this single part of speech it can still have different meanings.
+"Into" (as a single word) is a preposition that expresses the relation between things.
+Within this part of speech usage it can still have different meanings.

 Example: How far into October are we?

 Example: He’s getting into collecting Marvel action figures.

 When To Use “In To”